firedrakeproject/firedrake/docs/source/solving-interface.rst

    U^0 = \{v \in V: F[v]=0, \, \forall F \in U\}.

-For example, if we want to use the zero mean subspace of $V$, we take the basis :math:`\{F_0\}`, where
+For example, if we want to use the zero mean subspace of :math:`V`, we take the basis :math:`\{F_0\}`, where

 .. math::